Rural Broadband – Our Role

 The Department has established 2 Regional Broadband Action Groups, who will work with Local Authorities, Local Enterprise Offices, LEADER Groups and other relevant agencies.
 The Action Groups will work to accelerate the broadband network build in rural Ireland, once a contract(s) has been awarded, by ensuring that there are no local barriers identifying priority areas for rollout.
 They will also assist in the development of Rural Digital Strategies, as set out in the Programme for a Partnership Government.

 Who will benefit from the National Broadband Plan?

 Through ongoing commercial investment, most of our cities and towns will benefit from high speed broadband over the coming years.
 The areas that are not covered by commercial investment are the target for the State funded investment.

 The NBP’s ambition is to achieve 100% coverage across Ireland.
 This will be achieved through a combination of commercial investment and the State-led intervention.
 The profile of the area expected to be addressed by the intervention strategy includes:

 - 381,000 members of labour force (21% of national total)

 - 52,057 farms (61% of national total of farms)

 - 310 business parks (4% of national total)

 An Implementation Group has been established to oversee the timely implementation of all actions in the Taskforce Report.
+The Taskforce Implementation Group brings together all key stakeholders identified in the Taskforce report with responsibility for delivery of actions.
 The Group will play a vital role in monitoring and driving progress, to ensure the full delivery of all actions recommended by the Taskforce.
-The Implementation Group will produce quarterly reports on progress.
-The first quarterly progress report was published on 13 June 2017.

 Further information, mapping & how to check if I am in the intervention area?